tmattmac/nebook/README.md

 ## Demo

 A demo is available at https://nebook.herokuapp.com/.
+Free, public-domain epub files can be downloaded from [Project Gutenberg](https://www.gutenberg.org/browse/scores/top)

 ## Initial Proposal